RAF Thruxton: Units

-Current use
+Post War

 Upon its release from military use, in 1947 the field was leased by the Wiltshire School of Flying, whose engineering arm designed and built numbers of the Thruxton Jackaroo - a four-seat conversion of the de Havilland Tiger Moth.
 Over the next few years their training fleet was joined at Thruxton by substantial numbers of light aircraft.

 Flight training at the airfield is now provided by Western Air (Thruxton) Ltd at what is now known as Thruxton Airport.
 The southwest end of the former 02/20 secondary runway is now used as an aircraft parking ramp with the airport facilities also being built on the former runway.
 The northeast end of the runway still exists, but is largely abandoned, with parts of it also used for aircraft parking.
 The airport uses part of the former main 07/25 wartime runway for takeoffs/ landings.
 A grass runway was built parallel to the 12/30 secondary runway, the wartime concreted runway being in a deteriorating state and unused.

 Thruxton airfield is also the operational airfield for Hampshire and Isle of Wight Air Ambulance service.

 Motorcycle racing started in 1950 with the famous Thruxton 500 motorcycle endurance race, followed by cars in 1952.
 The runway and perimeter roads formed the original circuit until a new track was laid in 1968 utilizing the former airfield perimeter track At 2.356 miles (3.792 km), the new circuit uses only the perimeter road with the addition of a chicane called Club and a series of three tight corners called Campbell, Cobb and Seagrave.
 All of the loop and pan dispersal areas have been removed.

 There is no flying on race days but the airfield is used for flying during practice and test days on the motor circuit.